Updated on November 22nd, 2019 by Eli Inkrot

 Valuation & Expected Returns

-In addition, the company recently became a Dividend Aristocrat and offers an above market yield.
-This could make the stock an attractive option for income investors.
+Focusing on its aerospace and defense businesses will likely put United Technologies in a position to succeed in future years.
+In addition, the company recently became a Dividend Aristocrat, which could make the stock an attractive option for dividend growth investors.

 That said, we find that shares of United Technologies may only offer mid-single-digit total return potential from this juncture.
 We are enthused about the company’s enhanced growth prospects moving forward, along with its solid history, but we are not yet compelled by the valuation.